Undergraduate Research Opportunities Consortium (UROC)

 - social opportunities and a support network of like-minded peers

 - poster session, oral presentation, and abstract writing.

-Financial support is provided (the amount varies by program) and convenient on campus housing is available.
+Financial support is provided (the amount varies by program).

 There are many reasons for embarking on graduate study.
 Higher earnings and lower unemployment rates are two good reasons.
 Check out the recent US Bureau of Labor Statistics Data.